Kate Madison

-Kate Madison is a British independent filmmaker, director, producer and actor.
+Kate Madison (born 1978) is a British independent filmmaker, director, producer and actor.
 She portrayed the character Elgarain in her film, Born of Hope.

 Background

 Kate Madison was born in Chesham, Buckinghamshire, England but now lives in Cambridge, England.
 She started acting at the age of four years when her mother got her involved in a local amateur dramatic group.
 She was educated at the Netherhall School and Long Road Sixth Form College, both in Cambridge.
 She gained a bachelor's degree in zoology at Aberystwyth University, but realized this would not be her profession.
 She discovered and joined the Cambridge Filmmakers Network (CFN) and established her company, Actors at Work Productions in 2003.
 It was through the CFN she became directly involved in her first two film projects.

 Into the Darkness and The Horsemen

 In 2005 Madison was working on a short film with the working title Into the Darkness.
 The lead character, Abigail (played by Jennie Fox) discovers an ancient book desired by Lucifer, and guardian angels must protect her and the mysterious book.
 Madison co-wrote the screenplay.
 Shortly after filming began, the director had to return home to the United States.
 He gave the task of directing to Madison, and he left for Tampa, Florida.
 "It was very nerve-racking", Madison told Jennie Kermode in an interview for Eye for Film.
 "I was really in at the deep end.
 But it turned out to be a really good decision because it was like a crash course in filmmaking and I learned a lot.
 Through it, I met Christopher Dane, who stars in Born of Hope, and Ollie Goodchild, who also appears in it."

 Madison and Dane then collaborated on a short whimsical comedy film with the improbable subject of the four horsemen of the Apocalypse.
 Dane portrayed Famine, Pestilence, War and Death in different costume and makeup for each.
 The four horsemen are the only customers at a pub and the hapless waitress, portrayed by Madison, does not know what to make of them.
 She directed the ten-minute short; Christopher Dane was the producer and screenwriter; the music was by Carl Homer.